A modernized school curriculum is being implemented for Grade 10 classes across Yukon when the school year begins next week.

 Two new provincial numeracy and literacy assessments will be introduced alongside the new curriculum, starting in school year 2019-20, replacing the old BC provincial exams.

 We are excited to continue implementing the redesigned curriculum for students in senior grades.
 The curriculum modernizes learning to focus on the essential knowledge and skills that students need to be successful in life, no matter the path they choose.
-The curriculum emphasises student centered learning and provides more opportunities for students to learn through experiences.
+The curriculum emphasises student centred learning and provides more opportunities for students to learn through experiences.

 Minister of Education Tracy-Anne McPhee